CommerceDataService/ITA_Principal_Travel/README.md

 ## DB Initialization:

-Place the ita_data.sql file in the /sql directory
+Place the ita_data.sql file (from a CDS team member-- it is .gitignored) in the /sql directory

 Run: